Trump pleads not guilty to Jan. 6 charges

 U.S. Magistrate Judge Moxila Upadhyaya presided over the appearance, though she will not oversee the trial.
 The case has been assigned to U.S. District Judge Tanya Chutkan, an Obama appointee who has given out strong sentences to Jan.
 6 defendants.

+The judge also assured Trump and his team that he would get a “fair trial” in DC.

+Former President Donald Trump arrives at Ronald Reagan Washington National Airport, Thursday, Aug.
+3, 2023, in Arlington, Va., as he heads to Washington to face a judge on federal conspiracy charges alleging Trump conspired to subvert the 2020 election.
+(AP Photo/Alex Brandon)

-The judge assured Trump and his team that he would get a “fair trial” in DC.
-He had complained he will be unable to get a fair trial in D.C., floating that his legal team will seek to move the case to West Virginia.
+The former president had complained he will be unable to get a fair trial in D.C., floating that his legal team will seek to move the case to West Virginia – a motion unlikely to be successful.

+Upadhyaya also reminded Trump that bribing or influencing witnesses, or retaliating against them, is a crime – a notable warning, given the House committee that investigated the Capitol attack alleged the ex-president and his allies made efforts to contact and influence a witness in that probe.

 Nearly every step of the scheme Trump is charged with — from pushing the Justice Department to launch investigations into his baseless claims of fraud to pressuring then-Vice President Mike Pence and a whole suite of state officials to play a role in rejecting the results to submitting false electoral certificates — were covered in a historic indictment unveiled Tuesday.